ctsit/redcap_oncore_client/README.md

 To prevent modification of fields that should be set by the OnCore Client, add the @READONLY action tag to the fields.
 The @READONLY action tag will prevent modification of the those fields via REDap forms, but will still allow the OnCore client to set them.

-Note also that the OnCore client only supports longitudinal projects at this time.
-The event name _must_ be specified.
+Note also that while the OnCore client supports non-longitudinal projects, the event name _must_ still be specified.

 ## Synch OnCore subjects